 When you take the time out to write down every detail of your book and marketing strategies, you will be setting yourself up for success and you will be halfway to achieving your book goal.

-If you have questions or are interested in marketing and promoting your book(s), drop us am email using email@example.com and we’ll get right back to you.
+If you have questions or are interested in marketing and promoting your book(s), please contact us on this page.